alukosdev/ccsp/concepts/encryption/tls.md

 ---
-icon: stop
 label: TLS
 ---

 !!!danger
-This page has not yet been revised for 2022.
+This page is currently queued for revision.
 !!!

-# Transport Layer Security (TLS)
+# Transport Layer Security (TLS)*

 ## Acronyms, Abbreviations, and Initialisms